meltcloud/terraform-provider-meltcloud/docs/data-sources/network_profile.md

 page_title: "meltcloud_network_profile Data Source - meltcloud"
 subcategory: ""
 description: |-
-  A Network Profile https://docs.meltcloud.io/concepts/networking/network-profiles specifies the network configuration for Machines https://docs.meltcloud.io/concepts/machines in a Machine Pool https://docs.meltcloud.io/tasks/machine-pools/create.
+  A Network Profile https://docs.meltcloud.io/concepts/networking/network-profiles says how a Machine https://docs.meltcloud.io/concepts/machines attaches to your fabric: which physical interfaces it uses, and which Subnets it gets an address on.
 ---

 # meltcloud_network_profile (Data Source)

-A [Network Profile](https://docs.meltcloud.io/concepts/networking/network-profiles) specifies the network configuration for [Machines](https://docs.meltcloud.io/concepts/machines) in a [Machine Pool](https://docs.meltcloud.io/tasks/machine-pools/create).
+A [Network Profile](https://docs.meltcloud.io/concepts/networking/network-profiles) says how a [Machine](https://docs.meltcloud.io/concepts/machines) attaches to your fabric: which physical interfaces it uses, and which Subnets it gets an address on.